 Hopi Cultural Center in Second Mesa, AZ is centrally located on the Hopi Reservation just off State Route 264.
 Hopiculturalcenter.com, 928-734-2401

 All along State Route you will find Hopi owned gift shops with authentic Hopi Arts and Crafts.
 Your hand crafted gift purchases will directly support local artisans whose talents keep the local traditions and culture alive.
 No imports from China here.

 Hopi Tribe 928-734-3000

-As of September, 2020, the Hopi Tribe has moved on to Stage One of the recomended CDC Covid-19 guidelines to gradually lift restrictions.
+As of March 2021, the Hopi Tribe mandates all CDC Covid-19 guidelines.
 Masks and social distancing are required.
 Small groups, no larger than 10 can travel with a Hopi tour guide.
 Call ahead to get more recent updates.